Language training in the Montessori classroom begins the moment a child steps through the door.

 It is important to remember that language is a point of departure - not a point of arrival.
 The world is opened up to the child when he is given rich vocabulary that is rooted in reality.
 It is a means for understanding the world around him and it drives the child to seek out the truths of the world.

-Language Training activities elicit language from the children and make them aware of the content, meaning, and context of the language they are hearing and using.
-There are many activities that can be used in Language Training with young children (2 years and up).
+Language training in the Montessori classroom involves activities that elicit language from the children and make them aware of the content, meaning, and context of the language they are hearing and using.
+There are many activities that can be used in language training with young children (2 years and up).

 From the very first meeting with each child you must give them the sense that they can talk to you and that you will listen.
 When they speak to you, you must be present in thought with them.
 No day should be so rushed that a child has not had the opportunity to express their thoughts and feelings with you.
 This exchange of thoughts (however short or simple it may be) will give a child the opportunity to express themselves, and to be truly heard.
 They will learn that even though they are young, their thoughts matter in this world.

 Throughout the school day be sure to engage the children in conversations.
 You can spark a conversation with a child regarding recent events (age appropriate content), current lessons or new clothing they are wearing.
 Try to talk with the children about things that they are interested in - they will love to talk to you about these things.

 Reading should be a part of your daily activities.
 Be sure to have a variety of books to read including picture books, poetry, fantasy and non-fiction.
 When reading a book always give the name the book, the author and the illustrator.
 Encourage parents to read to their children at home every day.
 As little as 10 minutes a day will increase a child’s vocabulary and help to instill in them the love of reading and learning.